vigetlabs/microcosm/README.md

 ---

+### Heads up!

-Important!
-This is largely an exploratory repo, used to vet some ideas within Flux/React and support other Viget tools.
-We will follow semver to help maintain dependency stability, but **you should probably stay clear of this implementation.**
+**This is not the next big flux framework**.
+It is largely an attempt to simplify the authoring model for some other Viget tools.
+The roadmap for Microcosm is heavily influenced by the needs of those projects.
+We will follow [semver](http://semver.org/) to help maintain dependency stability, but for the time being **it is probably safest to stay clear of this project if you want stability.**

 ---